Kiwi Fruit During Pregnancy – Benefits & Precautions

 2. Can I have Kiwi Crush in pregnancy?

-Yes, you can have Kiwi Crush in your pregnancy.
+Yes, you can have Kiwi Crush during your pregnancy.
 However, it comes with a caution.
 It should be consumed within two to three days of refrigeration.

-3. Does kiwi craving during pregnancy indicate the gender of the baby?
+3. Does a kiwi craving during pregnancy indicate the gender of the baby?

-Although there are plenty of myths regarding kiwi craving in pregnancy, there is no scientific evidence to back such claims (11).
+Although there are numerous myths surrounding kiwi craving in pregnancy, there is no scientific evidence to back such claims (11).

 Watching your diet is essential during pregnancy since your body becomes vulnerable during this time.
 Kiwis can help provide certain nutrients for the body that would help the foetus to grow.
 However, they should be eaten in moderation, as too much of anything is bad.